Route details, maps, pubs, features, local history and folklore for a wide variety of walks focusing primarily on Norfolk and Suffolk

 Walk Notes

-The Norfolk Coast Path is the usual method of navigation along the North Norfolk Coast for most walkers.
-However there are times when the path becomes inaccessible, as shown by the December 2013 Storm Surge, or when one just wants a different view.
-In either case this alternative route provides a worthwhile excursion from the coast and features some outstanding views as well as historic buildings and even a shell museum.
+The Norfolk Coast Path is the usual route for most walkers navigating the North Norfolk Coast.
+However, there are times when the path becomes inaccessible, as demonstrated by the December 2013 storm surge, or when one simply wants a different view.
+In either case, this alternative route provides a worthwhile excursion away from the coast and features outstanding views, historic buildings, and even a shell museum.

-The first distinctive sight on the trail is the magnificent church of St Margaret at Cley.
-Back in the 16th century this faced the harbour quay which occupied the present day meadows that follow the River Glaven through to Wiveton.
-In those days Cley was a prosperous trading port exporting cloth woven from local wool, salt fish and agricultural products to the ports around the Bay of Biscay, the Baltic, and even Iceland.
-However as the 17th century ushered in, the port went into decline.
-A major fire in 1612 destroyed most of the port buildings around the church which resulted in rebuilding and expansion of the village to the north, away from the quay.
-Then in 1638 a sluice was installed across the mouth of the River Glaven preventing access to the river by merchant ships.
-Despite a petition against this, resulting in the sluice removal two years later, the damage had already been done and the village as a port continued in decline.
-The river soon silted up and eventually another sluice across the river mouth was installed in 1824.
+The first distinctive sight on the trail is the magnificent Church of St Margaret at Cley.
+In the 16th century it faced the harbour quay, which occupied the present-day meadows following the River Glaven through to Wiveton.
+At that time, Cley was a prosperous trading port, exporting cloth woven from local wool, salt fish, and agricultural products to ports around the Bay of Biscay, the Baltic, and even Iceland.
+However, as the 17th century began, the port went into decline.
+A major fire in 1612 destroyed most of the port buildings around the church, resulting in the rebuilding and expansion of the village to the north, away from the quay.
+Then, in 1638, a sluice was installed across the mouth of the River Glaven, preventing merchant ships from accessing the river.
+Despite a petition opposing this, which resulted in the sluice being removed two years later, the damage had already been done and the village continued its decline as a port.
+The river soon silted up, and eventually another sluice was installed across the river mouth in 1824.

-The connection with the villages trading prosperity still lingers in the French names of many houses.
-Another reminder is the quayside wall which still stands alongside the Glandford Road and a rebuilt section is easily distinguishable in front of the more modern houses that line the road looking out across the former quayside.
-Local folklore states that the church once housed statues of the 12 apostles and these were dumped into the harbour during the 16th century.
-Although there is no hard evidence of such an event, one can speculate that this may well have occurred when Thomas Cromwell and his men toured East Anglia after the English Reformation, tasked with defacing and destroying religious artefacts.
-If this event did happen then no doubt the statues would have been carried by tidal currents and one would doubt they had remained in the meadows that have formed across the silted up estuary.
-Despite this numerous efforts have been made to locate the treasures.
-So far there has been no success.
+The connection with the village’s trading prosperity still lingers in the French names of many houses.
+Another reminder is the quayside wall that still stands alongside Glandford Road, with a rebuilt section easily distinguishable in front of the more modern houses lining the road and looking out across the former quayside.
+Local folklore states that the church once housed statues of the twelve apostles, which were dumped into the harbour during the 16th century.
+Although there is no firm evidence of such an event, one might speculate that it could have occurred when Thomas Cromwell and his men toured East Anglia after the English Reformation, tasked with defacing and destroying religious artefacts.
+If this did happen, the statues would almost certainly have been carried away by tidal currents, and it is doubtful they would have remained in the meadows that later formed across the silted-up estuary.
+Despite this, numerous attempts have been made to locate the treasures, so far without success.

-The quiet lane away from Cley leads through to the ford across the River Glaven at Glandford.
-There is a footbridge at this point and one can view the former post medieval watermill to the north of the ford, now converted to a private house.
-To the south there is a permissive footpath to a tea room on the estate of Bayfield Hall but for this walk the enticement was declined.
-That will be another walk, another day and another exploration.
+A quiet lane away from Cley leads to the ford across the River Glaven at Glandford.
+There is a footbridge here, and one can view the former post-medieval watermill to the north of the ford, now converted into a private house.
+To the south, a permissive footpath leads to a tea room on the Bayfield Hall estate, but for this walk the enticement was declined.
+That will be another walk, another day, and another exploration.

-This small flint walled hall with high windows presents a light and airy interior housing a collection of shells from across the world all presented in glass cabinets.
-Not just shells though, but fossils and archaeological finds and even birds eggs amongst other things.
-The collection is from the late Sir Alfred Jodrell of Bayfield Hall with obvious additions by other donations.
+This small flint-walled hall, with high windows, has a light and airy interior housing a collection of shells from across the world, all displayed in glass cabinets.
+Not just shells, though, but fossils, archaeological finds, and even birds’ eggs, among other things.
+The collection originates from the late Sir Alfred Jodrell of Bayfield Hall, with clear additions from later donations.
 Fascinating.
-There's a small entrance fee.
+There is a small entrance fee.
 No photos allowed.
 No touching.
-But reading the captions is allowed!
-A worthy hour of intrigue and something that should not be passed by.
-After all, where else would one find a shell museum.
+But reading the captions is permitted!
+A worthy hour of intrigue, and something not to be passed by.
+After all, where else would one find a shell museum?

-Beyond Glandford a quiet lane leads in the general direction of Blakeney.
-A single track lane with few passing places for any vehicles that attempt to negotiate this road.
+Beyond Glandford, a quiet lane leads in the general direction of Blakeney.
+It is a single-track road with few passing places for any vehicles that attempt to negotiate it.
 Road?
-Well it does have a tarmacadam surface but its centre and edges have sandy heaps where vegetation attempts to survive.
-High hedgerows mask the views either side.
-Not that there is too much to see at this point as the road is in a dip in the landscape with the land rising up either side.
+Well, it does have a tarmac surface, but the centre and edges are strewn with sandy heaps where vegetation struggles to survive.
+High hedgerows mask the views on either side.
+Not that there is much to see at this point, as the road lies in a dip, with land rising on both sides.

-Then, after a bend in the road, on the right is a way marker pointing into the vegetation.
-A permissive path.
-Unmarked on OS maps.
-This leads up a series of wooden steps.
-Climbing the steep incline to the top of this hill where one is greeted with a quite spectacular view of the coastline.
-For the uninitiated this is quite breathtaking.
-From the almost hidden lane to such an outstanding view is quite gob-smacking.
+Then, after a bend in the road, a waymarker on the right points into the vegetation.
+A permissive path, unmarked on OS maps.
+This leads up a series of wooden steps, climbing a steep incline to the top of the hill, where one is greeted by a quite spectacular view of the coastline.
+For the uninitiated, this is breathtaking.
+The transition from an almost hidden lane to such an outstanding vista is truly gob-smacking.

-This is the Wiveton Downs, part of the Blakeney Esker, a ridge that leads from Glandford to the west of Blakeney village and is covered with gorse and fern and Beech trees with winding paths leading through it and noticeboards describing the history, the flora, the wildlife.
-In springtime English Bluebells are said to cover the area.
-Butterflies and birds populate the downs in the summer.
-The Esker has been used since ancient times with settlements discovered dating from Roman times and bronze age burial grounds found near Morston.
-Throughout the centuries the Downs have been a rich source of building materials and quarrying was conducted right up until 1990 when the area was declared a Site of special Scientific Interest and is now managed by Norfolk County Council which uses controlled fires, intense rabbit grazing and gorse cutting to keep the area from becoming general woodland.
-Local folklore says that the area was covered with heather until the war years when an uncontrolled fire burnt this all off leaving bare gravel on which the gorse took hold.
+This is Wiveton Downs, part of the Blakeney Esker—a ridge running from Glandford to the west of Blakeney village.
+It is covered with gorse, fern, and beech trees, with winding paths and noticeboards describing its history, flora, and wildlife.
+In spring, English bluebells are said to carpet the area, while butterflies and birds populate the downs in summer.
+The esker has been used since ancient times, with settlements dating from the Roman period and Bronze Age burial grounds found near Morston.
+Over the centuries, the downs were a rich source of building material, with quarrying continuing until 1990, when the area was declared a Site of Special Scientific Interest.
+It is now managed by Norfolk County Council, which uses controlled fires, intensive rabbit grazing, and gorse cutting to prevent it from reverting to woodland.
+Local folklore suggests the area was once covered in heather until wartime, when an uncontrolled fire burned it away, leaving bare gravel on which gorse later took hold.

-In all, this walk is a discovery of Norfolk wonders and highly recommended for those visiting the area.
-A full circular route can be made by walking the additional three miles along the coast path to link back to Cley.
-Alternatively one can always jump on the Coasthopper bus service back to Cley.
+All in all, this walk is a discovery of Norfolk’s wonders and is highly recommended for anyone visiting the area.
+A full circular route can be made by walking the additional three miles along the coast path back to Cley.
+Alternatively, one can always catch the Coasthopper bus service back to the starting point.

 Blakeney Quay